Skip to Content

 Some balance transfer cards have a low fee for an intro period that usually lasts a few months and then kicks over to a higher rate.
 If that's the case, initiate the balance transfer during the intro rate.
 Going that route will help you save the most.

-To get a lower fee, sometimes all you have to do is ask.
-But you'll want to do it in a strategic manner.
+Yes — issuers will sometimes reduce or waive the fee entirely if you ask, particularly when you have a strong credit history and competing offers to reference.
 Reach out to a customer agent of the credit card company and explain your financial situation and that you'd ideally like to lower your fees.
 It could be helpful to point out that you have a solid credit history, have shopped around, have other balance transfer cards, and looked for comparable offers.
 See what they're willing to do.

 "A balance transfer is a tool, it's not a solution," says Michelle Petrowski, a CFP® and founder of Being in Abundance Financial Coaching.
 "Without addressing spending habits and budgeting, it can lead to even more debt in many cases and be a financial trap for the unwary."

-You can save on balance transfer fees by transferring to a lower balance.
-When you transfer a lower amount, you'll also be paying less in fees.
+Transferring a smaller balance directly reduces the dollar amount of the fee you pay, since the fee is a fixed percentage of whatever you transfer.
 For example, a 3% fee on $5,000 is $150.
-A 3% fee of $10,000 is $300.
-While it might not technically be saving money on the balance transfer fee, you will be paying less because you're moving a smaller amount.
+A 3% fee on $10,000 is $300.
+While it might not technically be saving money on the balance transfer fee percentage, you will be paying less because you're moving a smaller amount.

 Further, it'll be easier for you to break up the monthly payments into smaller chunks.
 It might be more feasible to pay down the balance before the zero-interest period ends.
 For strategies on what to do if you still have a balance as your promotional period approaches, see our guide on handling expiring intro APR offers.